Short path length corrections to Djordjevic-Gyulassy-Levai-Vitev energy loss: Introduction

-The work of this letter was motivated by the second complication.
-In the usual DGLV opacity expansion \cite{Gyulassy:2000er,Djordjevic:2003zk}, the energy loss derivation assumes a large separation distance $\Delta z\equiv z_1-z_0\gg\lambda_{mfp}\gg1/\mu$ between the initial production position $z_0$ of the hard parent parton and the position $z_1$ where it scatters off a QGP medium quasiparticle.
-The mean free path of the \highpt{} particle is $\lambda_{mfp} = 1/\rho\sigma\sim1-2$ fm while the Debye mass in an infinite, static thermal QGP of temperature $T\sim350$ MeV is $\mu=gT\sim0.5$ GeV, as derived from thermal field theory \cite{Wicks:2005gt}.
-In the collision of p+p or p/d+A, one expects a system of radius $\lesssim2$ fm; for these collision systems then, most \highpt{} particles cannot have a large separation distance between production and scattering.
+The work of this article was motivated by the second complication.
+Although predictions of jet energy loss in small colliding systems have been put forward \cite{Zhang:2013oca,Park:2016jap}, they consistently over predict the observed suppression.
+Such small system energy loss predictions utilize energy loss derivations that are derived for central and semi-central nucleus-nucleus collisions and it is therefore difficult to interpret the resultant discrepancy between theory and data as the absence of a hot thermal medium.
+In the usual DGLV (Djordjevic, Gyulassy, Levai, and Vitev) opacity expansion \cite{Gyulassy:2000er,Djordjevic:2003zk} for instance, the energy loss derivation assumes a large separation distance $\Delta z\equiv z_1-z_0\sim\lambda_{mfp}\gg1/\mu$ between the initial production position $z_0$ of the hard parent parton and the position $z_1$ where it scatters off a QGP medium quasiparticle.
+This large separation allows one to 1) safely assume a factorization between the hard production process and the interaction of a nearly on-shell parton with a well-defined scattering center and 2) neglect several terms in the energy loss derivation.
+The mean free path of the \highpt{} particle is $\lambda_{mfp} = 1/\rho\sigma\sim1-2$ fm while the Debye screening length in an infinite, static thermal QGP of temperature $T\sim350$ MeV is $\mu^{-1}=(gT)^{-1}\sim0.4$ fm, as derived from thermal field theory \cite{Wicks:2005gt}.
+In the collision of p+p or p/d+A, one expects a system of radius $\lesssim2$ fm.
+Therefore, for these small colliding systems, most \highpt{} particles have a separation distance between production and scattering that is not particularly large compared to the Debye screening length.

-In this letter we derive the $N=1$ in opacity generalization of DGLV for \emph{all} separation distances $\Delta z$ in order to apply this radiative energy loss formalism to small systems.

-We find two major unexpected results from our derivation: first, under the usual assumptions of eikonality, collinearity, and large gluon formation time common to all pQCD-based energy loss formalisms \cite{Armesto:2011ht}, the all-distance DGLV generalization is formally identical to the large separation distance DGLV expression; second, a numerical evaluation of the correction term, which is formally zero under the aforementioned assumptions, is actually dominant compared to the large separation distance DGLV expression at high ($\sim100$ GeV) parton energies.

-We will show that the first curiosity is due to a highly non-trivial interference in the squared matrix element between non-zero small separation distance contributions to the first and second order Dyson terms in the $N=1$ in opacity amplitude.